PlanetaryRobotics/ergodic-search/README.md

 You likely need to increase the number of iterations used to optimize the trajectory, potentially paired with a decrease in the learning rate, though we suggest the former as the initial approach.
 Using an endpoint provides additional constraints on the potential values the trajectory steps can take, which in practice results in easier optimization of the trajectory.

+**My user-defined dynamics module isn't working properly**

+PyTorch is likely not computing gradients for the controls correctly.
+Make sure you are computing the trajectory correctly in the forward method in such a manner that PyTorch can backpropagate the gradients to the controls.
+Viewing the model graph is a useful way of checking what autodiff uses.

 ## References